Linux System Administrator

 Commands like pvcreate, vgcreate, lvcreate are used to create physical volumes, volume groups, and logical volumes respectively.

-Q15.
-What is tar command
+Q. What is the tar command?

 tar is a command-line utility used for archiving files and directories into a single file.